bvgastel/xmas/src/xmd/xmd/uiqueries_readme.md

 gbo     23-03       What gets entered into PACKET_TYPE?
 How to check? (network.cpp) gbo     23-03       What gets entered into VARS?
-How to check? (network.ccp & qml) gbo     23-03       Don't ask for quit/save if network is empty (after deletion for instance) gbo     23-03       Really quit question discuss
+How to check? (network.ccp & qml) gbo     23-03       Don't ask for quit/save if network is empty (after deletion for instance) gbo     23-03  ok   Really quit question discuss --> in setup gbo     26-03       Saving default home folder does not work